layer6ai-labs/DropoutNet/README.md

 <a name="intro"/>

 ## Introduction
-This repository contains full implementation of the DropoutNet model and icludes both training and evaluation routines.
+This repository contains full implementation of the DropoutNet model and includes both training and evaluation routines.
 We also provide the [ACM RecSys 2017 Challenge](http://2017.recsyschallenge.com) dataset that we further split into three subsets for warm start, user cold start and item cold start evaluation.
 The aim is to train a *single* model that can be applied to all three tasks and we report validation accuracy on each task during training.
 If you use this model in your research please cite this paper:
 ```
 @inproceedings{Volkovs2017,
 	author = {Maksims Volkovs and Guangwei Yu and Tomi Poutanen},